Applies to all Stanford employees, certain individuals who are not Stanford employees (as defined in the Policy section) and students.

 Stanford's medical insurance plans provide coverage for substance abuse programs.
 Go to the Stanford Benefits website for additional information.

-Students (including employees who are also Stanford students) are urged to contact the Office of Alcohol Policy and Education at (650) 723-3429.
+Students (including employees who are also Stanford students) are urged to contact the Office of Substance Use Programs, Education & Resources at (650) 723-3429.

 The unlawful manufacture, distribution, dispensing, possession, and/or use of a controlled substance or alcohol is regulated by a number of federal, state and local laws.
 These laws impose legal sanctions for both misdemeanor and felony convictions.
 Criminal penalties for convictions can range from fines and probation to denial or revocation of federal benefits (such as student loans) to imprisonment and forfeiture of personal and real property.